whitneyburton/portfolios/students/max_tedford/20150814-max_tedford-m3.markdown

 ### End of Module Assessment/Self-Directed Project

 Feature Delivery
-* Completion:
+* Completion: 4
-* Organization:
+* Organization: 4
 Technical Quality
-* Test-Driven Development:
+* Test-Driven Development: 3
-* Code Quality:
+* Code Quality: 3
 Product Experience
-* User Experience:
+* User Experience: 4
-* Performance:
+* Performance: 4

 ### Attendance

-This module I was present everyday and arrive on-time for every class with no tardies or absences.
+This module I was present everyday and arrived on-time for every class with no tardies or absences.

 ### Work